 If you are a UK taxpayer, the value of your donation can increase by at least 25% under the Gift Aid scheme – at no additional cost to you!

-Setting up and sharing an online fundraising page is the quickest and easiest way to start your fundraising
+Setting up and sharing a Giving Page is the quickest and easiest way to start your fundraising

 - It's quick to set up and simple to use

 - You can fundraise on your own or as part of a group

 - Your friends and family can sponsor you easily online